Rohinthan/neuralc/README.md

 ## Creator thoughts

-- something i tell - this project created  not fully i understand .
-The main purpose is  c doen't have a native libraries like tensorflow and pytorch but have some  . tensor/ pytorch is heavy frameworks so i decided to build a lightweight library for just fun , i start the project i dont know its work , but now its working i not know how , so programers please develop this project for create a optimized neural network library for c . thank you - by the creator .
+- something i tell - this project created i not fully understand .
+The main purpose is c doesn't have a native libraries like tensorflow and pytorch but have some.
+Tensorflow / pytorch is heavy frameworks and need python.
+So i decided to build a lightweight library for just fun , i start the project i dont know its work , but now its working and i don't know how , so programers and contributors please help to develop this project for create a optimized neural network library for c. thank you - by the creator .

 ---